Mohit-368/UniNews_buildathon_project/README.md

 # UniNews

 🌐 UniNews – A React web app that verifies the credibility of news articles using text or URL input.
-Leveraging free AI-powered APIs, UniNews analyzes and scores news for authenticity, bias, and trust, helping users identify reliable information quickly.[web:1]
+Leveraging free AI-powered APIs, UniNews analyzes and scores news for authenticity, bias, and trust, helping users identify reliable information quickly.

 # Features